Bride Wars: Production

 Raphael and Wilson completed the shooting script of Bride Wars, from an original screenplay by Greg DePaul, before the 2007–2008 Writers Guild of America strike began.
 Karen McCullah Lutz and Kirsten Smith also contributed to the screenplay.

 Some principal photography took place at the Peabody Essex Museum in Salem, Massachusetts.
-Most filming occurred in Boston, New York City, and in Salem, Massachusetts.
+Most filming occurred in Boston, New York City, and Salem, Massachusetts.

 Music

 The score to Bride Wars was composed by Edward Shearmur, who recorded his score with a 77-piece ensemble of the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.

 In the beginning of the film, the song "Somethin' Special" by Colbie Caillat was played, however this version had different lyrics than the Beijing Olympic Mix, suggesting that it was the original mix.
 As the film did not have a soundtrack, the original version remained unreleased until Caillat's album Breakthrough was released, where the song appears as a bonus track on the Rhapsody edition.
 There is also the song "Dream" by Priscilla Ahn and "Scared" by Duffy.